Sep 23 Bukhara • drive to Mary, Turkmenistan

 Some monuments at ancient Merv site:

 Ashgabat, the ‘city of love’ and monumental marble buildings and capital of Turkmenistan is not far from the Iranian border.
-One of the visa requirements was to purchase a ticket to the Asians games being held during my journey there, so off I went to the ballroom dancing competition and to my surprise, Lebanon was the only Middle Eastern country competing!
+One of the visa requirements was to purchase a ticket to the Asian Games being held during my journey there, so off I went to the ballroom dancing competition and to my surprise (or maybe not so surprising), Lebanon was the only Middle Eastern country competing!

 Before leaving Ashgabat, a visit to Nisa, the first seat of central government of the Parthians.(reigned c.
 250 BC–211 BC):

 And a visit to a centre for horse breeding of the Akhalteke race horse, Turkmenistan’s prize breed, that has application to the UNESCO for inclusion of the breed in the World Heritage list:

 Ring of fire in the Karakum desert: human error creates mesmerizing nights in the desert…

 From Ashgabat to Konya-Urgrench to cross the border back into Uzbekistan takes us through the Davaza Gas Craters.
 Elias describes the road as the worst road in the world.
 Definitely, the drive was difficult not only because of the pot holes but the camels walking down the middle and across the road.
 We are headed to a camp grounds provided by the government.
 The yurt or tent accommodations are on a first come/first serve.
 The jeep turned off-road and on a sandy piste to the crater, which takes experienced driver as the way is not marked.
 Roman, our driver, is superior at his skill and luckily, a first-class mechanic and barbecue expert!
 First stop, however, is the village of Yerbint, which gives a glimpse of rural life in the desert.